-What are the negatives and positives about how the Council was formed?
+What are the negatives and positives about the way the council was set up?

 Those of us who were originally involved were pretty overwhelmed with all the stress and harsh conditions that we all went through.
 Even today it brings back a lot of bad memories.
 Personally, it turned me strongly against the oil industry and against the state and the federal government.
 So there was a lot of bitterness.